 The esophageal-tracheal tube (sometimes referred to as a combitube) is an advanced airway alternative to ET intubation.
 This device provides adequate ventilation comparable to an ET tube.
 The combitube has two separate balloons that must be inflated and two separate ports.
 The provider must correctly determine which port to ventilate through to provide adequate oxygenation.

-- During CPR, the chest compression to ventilation rate is 30:2.
+- During CPR, the chest compression to ventilation rate for adults is 30:2.

-- If advanced airway is placed, do not interrupt chest compressions for breaths.
-Give one breath every 6 to 8 seconds.
+- If an advanced airway is placed, do not interrupt chest compressions for breaths.
+Give one breath every 6 seconds with continuous chest compressions.